SinTan1729/chhoto-url-cli/README.md

 Flags:
     `--api-key`    API Key of the Chhoto URL server.
     `--password`   Password for the Chhoto URL server.
+It may also be passed interactively.
     `--url`        URL of the Chhoto URL server.
     `--version`    Prints the version.
     `-h|--help`    Prints help.